linode/docs/docs/applications/project-management/create_a_private_python_package_repository.md

 The next step is setting up a server to host a package index.
 This guide will use `pypiserver`, a wrapper built on the Bottle framework that makes setting up a package index on a server much easier.

-1. Install virtualenv if not already installed.
+1. Install virtualenv if it's not already installed.

         pip install virtualenv

-2. Create a new directory which will be used to hold Python packages as well as files used for Apache.
+2. Create a new directory which will be used to hold Python packages as well as files used by Apache.
 Create a new virtual environment called `venv` inside this directory then activate.

         mkdir ~/packages
         cd packages